Non-local computation and the black hole interior: Introduction

 \section{Introduction}

 In the AdS/CFT correspondence, local bulk interactions are supported by local interactions in a lower dimensional boundary description.
 How this can be possible is puzzling, in a way that is most sharp in the context of two sided black hole solutions.
 There, excitations originating in each of the two asymptotic regions can meet and interact behind the black hole horizon.
 For instance, we can imagine an observer, Alice, who is created by acting on the left CFT, and a second observer Bob who is created by acting on the right CFT.
 While the CFTs don't interact, the bulk description of their time evolution involves Alice and Bob meeting and interacting behind the horizon.
-After being initially emphasized by Marolf and Wall \cite{marolf2012eternal}, how to understand these behind the horizon interactions as emerging from a boundary perspective has remained puzzling.
+After being initially emphasized by Marolf and Wall \cite{marolf2012eternal}, how to understand these behind the horizon interactions as emerging from a boundary perspective has remained puzzling, and many perspectives on this have been offered \cite{de2022black,gao2022seeing,jafferis2022inside,zhao2021collision,haehl2021diagnosing,haehl2021six,haehl2022collisions}.

 In this article, we relate behind the horizon interactions to a circuit construction in quantum information theory known as a non-local quantum computation, illustrated in figure \ref{fig:non-localandlocal}.
-Our discussion is closely related to earlier work which argued bulk interactions in spacetimes with a single asymptotically AdS boundary are supported by non-local computations in the CFT \cite{may2019quantum,may2020holographic,may2021holographic,dolev2022holography}.
-Our main contribution is to extend this to the setting of two sided black hole geometries, where the tension between having local bulk interactions and two boundary theories which do not interact becomes particularly sharp.
+Our discussion is closely related to earlier work which argued bulk interactions in spacetimes with a single asymptotically AdS boundary are supported by non-local computations in the CFT \cite{may2019quantum,may2020holographic,may2021holographic,dolev2022holography,may2022connected}.
+Our main contribution is to extend this to the setting of two sided black hole geometries, where there is a tension between having local bulk interactions and two boundary theories which do not interact.
 Our construction also works in arbitrary dimensions, extending earlier results which apply to $2+1$ bulk dimensions.